matrix-construct/construct/construct/README.md

 This program executes in the foreground.
 It does not "daemonize" anymore with a `fork()` etc. You are free to use your shell to execute or move the program to the background, or simply use a `tmux` or `screen`.
-Charybdis will output the libircd log to stdout and stderr by default.
+Construct will output the libircd log to stdout and stderr by default.

 ### Signals

-Charybdis handles certain POSIX signals and their behavior is documented below.
-Signals are only handled here in the Charybdis executable; libircd itself does not use any signal logic (that we know about).
+Construct handles certain POSIX signals and their behavior is documented below.
+Signals are only handled here in the Construct executable; libircd itself does not use any signal logic (that we know about).

 * Signal handling is accomplished through `boost::asio`'s mechanism which